azat-co/node-in-production/01-intro.md

 ---

 # Why Care?

 ---

 ## Reasons to Know the Best Practices of Node in Production

-* Fewer bugs
+---

+### Not knowing modern best practices might lead to

-* Better security
+* Increased security risks
+* Less robust and available systems
-* Fast deployment
+* Slow deployment
+* Slow, error prone and costly scaling
-* Easier maintenance
+* Bugs
-* More cost effective
+* Higher cost for cloud and development

 ---